abhirajD/drama_script_generator/README.md

 # Drama/Movie Script generator

 An attempt at designing a network which generates Movie Scripts (how cool is that!)

 ### Topology
 I have shortlisted some candidates for acomplishing this taks:
-1. Seq2seq LSTM with encoders
+1. Seq2seq LSTM with encoders.
+Idea behind using this is to have multiple levels of abstraction which we will obtain from a seq2seq model.
+We might use LSTM's with some around 700 memory cells, we get this through experience.
-2. Variational Autoencoders OR
+2. Variational Autoencoders.
+Unlike just autoencoders, [variational autoencoders](https://towardsdatascience.com/intuitively-understanding-variational-autoencoders-1bfe67eb5daf) have a special property of giving contineous RV's.
+I want to use this model analogous to how 'Thought vectors' are.
+With contineous RV's instead of discrete, we can have script with accurate and enriched meaning.
+Again meaning at what level of abstraction?
+What kind of meaning? etc are questions I dont know and I hope to find out soon.
 3. A GAN where Gen produces dialogues and Cop tells if it comes close to the storyline (This will be cool!).
 We'll need a different loss function here to penalise the network based on the cosine similarity with subsequent story segments for each character.

 ### Dataset
 Two obvious candidates: